simb4/voxballdocs/README.md

 We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.

-## Sending Feedback

-We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).

 ## Folder Structure

-After creation, your project should look like this:
+Project folder structure should look like this:

 ```
-my-app/
+votemFront/
+  build/
   README.md
   node_modules/
   package.json